dthaler/rst2rfcxml/README.md

 $ firefox draft-thaler-sample-00.html
 ```

-However the include directive can be used instead by having a "skeleton" file that
+However the `include directive can be used instead by having a "skeleton" file that
-includes the main RST file at an appropriate point.
-Thus, conversion to an Internet-Draft
+includes the main RST file, which must be in the same directory, at an appropriate
-might be done as follows:
+point.
+Thus, conversion to an Internet-Draft might be done as follows:

 ```
 $ rst2rfcxml sample-skeleton.rst -o draft-thaler-sample-00.xml